 First Solar has recycling facilities in the U.S., Germany, and Malaysia that recover up to 90% of materials.
 According to the website, up to 90% of the semiconductor material can be reused in new modules and 90% of the glass can be reused in new glass products.

 This manufacturer has a recycling collection program for its products and uses recycling partners to process the materials.
 SunPower’s Maxeon E-Series and X-Series direct current (DC) panels achieved Cradle to Cradle Certified™ Bronze status.
-This is a “measure of safer, more sustainable products made for the circular economy.”
+This certification is a measure of safer, more sustainable products made for the circular economy.

 This company has a zero-landfill commitment.
 It either processes all materials in-house or sends them to recycling partners.
 They have seven locations across the U.S. and also work with solar refurbishing providers when recycling is unnecessary.